 Austin Powers rest solely on the shoulders of Mike Myers not only playing three separate roles, but also writing the script.
 And boy does he deliver.
 This is another one of those movies that is considered “stupid comedy.”
 However, it expertly sends up the spy genre, almost pleading all other spy movies to stop taking themselves seriously.

 The Hangover (2009)

 Although it spawned two lackluster sequels, the original is an uproarious ride.
 The movie caused a resurgence in the R-rated comedy and created a classic character in Alan played by Zach Galifianakis.
 The main cast has such great chemistry, allowing for hilarious banter among them.
-Plus, the hangover concept was such a fresh take to the “crazy ride”movie, leading to fun new gags that haven’t really been explored in film as of 2009.
+The hangover concept was such a fresh take at the time, pioneering changes to the raunchy comedy.

-Now that we’ve covered the “best almosts,” here’s the actual list:
+Now that we’ve covered those that just missed the list of the best comedies, here’s the actual list:

 #10: Wayne’s World (1992)

 PARTY TIME!
 EXCELLENT!
 Wayne’s World is one of the few Saturday Night Live sketches that really works as a feature length film.
 Full of memorable dialogue, Mike Myers and Dana Carvey team up to create a classic film of the 90’s that has stood the test of time.
-This movie may be best characterized as stupid (noticing a theme?), but its memorable characters elevate Wayne’s World past the average effort.
+This movie may be best characterized as stupid.
+However, its memorable characters elevate Wayne’s World past the average effort.

 #9: The Big Lebowski (1998)